osrf/gazebo_tutorials/ros2_overview/tutorial.md

 * Modernize the codebase, making use of the latest SDFormat, Gazebo and Ignition  APIs, as well as ROS 2's [style guidelines](https://github.com/ros2/ros2/wiki/Developer-Guide#c-1) and linters.
-* Add tests to all ported functionality.
+* Add tests and demos for all ported functionality.

 Detailed migration guides for each plugin can be found on the [gazebo\_ros\_pkgs wiki](https://github.com/ros-simulation/gazebo_ros_pkgs/wiki).